 When Does the Film "Alien vs. Predator" (2004) Take Place?

-"Alien vs. Predator" (released for Vietnamese-speaking audiences as "Cuộc Chiến Dưới Tháp Cổ"/"Battle Under the Ancient Tower") is a horror science fiction film written by Paul W. S. Anderson with Shane Salerno [adapting "Dark Horse Presents" #34-#36 v1 (1989) by Randy Stradley with Chris Warner] and released August 12th, 2004.
+"Alien vs. Predator" (released to Vietnamese-speaking audiences as "Cuộc Chiến Dưới Tháp Cổ"/"Battle Under the Ancient Tower") is a horror science fiction film written by Paul W. S. Anderson with Shane Salerno [loosely adapting "Dark Horse Presents" #34-#36 v1 (1989) as well as "Aliens vs. Predator" #1-#4 (1990), all by Randy Stradley with Chris Warner] that released August 12th, 2004.
+So when is "Alien vs. Predator" set?

 It takes place on the fictional Alien vs. Predator timeline in the year: